GreyKeenan/dukesup/index.md

 Setup
 ==================================================

 1. Choose a player to go first.
 If you are playing multiple games, switch back and forth.
 2. Split the deck in half by color.
-One player gets clubs + spades, and the other gets hearts + diamonds.
-Jokers can be removed.
+One player gets clubs/spades, and the other gets hearts/diamonds.
+Remove the jokers.
 3. Shuffle your half of the deck and draw 4 cards.
 Set the remaining cards aside as your draw pile.
 Players have their own draw and discard piles.
 4. Choose 1 of the 4 cards as your CASTLE, and place it face-down on the table.
 Choose 2 cards as your DUKES, and place them face-down in front of your CASTLE.
 The left-over card will be part of your starting hand.
 5. Runs and sets will be played to the rest of the table.
 6. Once both players have chosen their DUKES, they say, “Dukes Up!” in unison and flip up their DUKES.
 The CASTLES remain face-down, and should be secret.

 Objective
 ==================================================

-Throughout the game, players' cards are played to the table in runs and sets.
+Throughout the game, cards are played to the table in runs and sets.
 At the end of the game, the player who has the most cards on the table wins.

 The game ends when you play your opponent's CASTLE.